Ally McBeal: In popular culture

-In episode 2, season 3 of the British comedy The Adam and Joe Show, the show was parodied as "Ally McSqueal" using soft toys.
+In a third-season episode of the British comedy The Adam and Joe Show, the show was parodied as "Ally McSqueal" using soft toys.

-Episode 12, season 1 of the show Futurama, "When Aliens Attack", centers on an invasion of Earth by the Omicronians precipitated by a signal loss during the climax of an episode of Single Female Lawyer, whose main character is Jenny McNeal.
+A first season episode of the animated sitcom Futurama, "When Aliens Attack", centers on an invasion of Earth by the Omicronians precipitated by a signal loss during the climax of an episode of Single Female Lawyer, whose main character is Jenny McNeal.

-In episode 8, season 4 of the show The Good Place, the Judge hands Ted Danson's character a petition to reboot Ally McBeal stating "everything else is getting rebooted."
+In a fourth season episode of the show The Good Place, the Judge, played by Maya Rudolph, hands Ted Danson's character (Michael) a petition to reboot Ally McBeal, stating "everything else is getting rebooted."

-In the 2021 film The Mauritanian, Guantanamo Bay detention camp detainee Mohamedou Ould Salahi says to a US judge "Even in Mauritania, we have watched Law & Order and Ally McBeal."
+In the 2021 film The Mauritanian, Guantanamo Bay detention camp detainee Mohamedou Ould Salahi says to an American judge "Even in Mauritania, we have watched Law & Order and Ally McBeal."